edanshin/toy-robot-go/README.md

 ### Test data
-- Test data to exercise the application is provided in the form of unit tests (src/processor/processor_test.go).
+- Test data to exercise the application is provided in the form of unit tests (src/*_test.go).

-- To run all unit tests, execute command "go test -v" in the "src/processor" folder.
+- To run all unit tests, execute command "go test -v" in the "src" folder.
-- To check test coverage, execute command "go test -v -cover" in the "src/processor" folder.
+- To check test coverage, execute command "go test -v -cover" in the "src" folder.
-- To run an individual unit test, execute command "go test -run [function name]" in the "src/processor" folder.
+- To run an individual unit test, execute command "go test -run [function name]" in the "src" folder.

 ### Input
 Input is possible via standard console input as well as via file input.